ktimothy/rspec-grape/README.md

 ```ruby
 get '/url/with/:param'
 ```
-you can use `parameterized_api_url` helper.
-You can set parameter values via `:api_params` or expliciltly pass them to helper.
+you can use `parameterized_api_url` helper to generate full url.
+Pass parameters as hash.
 The result will be url with parameter names substituted with actual values:
 ```ruby
 parameterized_api_url(param: 'defined') # '/url/with/defined'
 ```